-The health and safety of employees is both a management and individual responsibility.
-Every action must be performed with a focus on health and safety.
-The cardinal rules of safety are of utmost importance in laying the foundation for a safe workplace and cannot be compromised.
-Any breach of the following rules by any employee will result in a pre-termination hearing being conducted to determine the appropriate disciplinary action to be taken, up to and including termination.
+Employee safety is both a management and individual responsibility.
+Every action must be performed with a focus on safety.
+The Cardinal Rules of Safety are of utmost importance in laying the foundation for a safe workplace and cannot be compromised.
+This Appendix is not part of the negotiated agreement but has been included in this Agreement for informational purposes.
+Employees are encouraged to read and review Section 903 - Cardinal Rules of Safety of the PPPM for additional information.